merobi-hub/text-similarity-checker/README.md

 python3 text_similarity_checker.py
 ```

-:info: By default, the script compares Bob Dylan's [rather infamous Nobel lecture](https://slate.com/culture/2017/06/did-bob-dylan-take-from-sparknotes-for-his-nobel-lecture.html) to its alleged source.
+> [!NOTE] By default, the script compares Bob Dylan's [rather infamous Nobel lecture](https://slate.com/culture/2017/06/did-bob-dylan-take-from-sparknotes-for-his-nobel-lecture.html) to its alleged source.
 Add your own texts for comparison as Python strings to the project's root directory.
 You will then need to modify `text_similarity_checker` slightly to use them.
 See the script for details.

 ### Status